Calcium Supplements: Can They Transform Your Health? Find Out Now!

 1. Calcium Carbonate

-Actually, calcium carbonate is the cheapest form among other available calcium supplements in the market.
+Actually, calcium carbonate is the cheapest form among other available calcium tablets in the market.
 This means that small quantities can provide adequate amounts of calcium since they contain about 40% weight composition (calcium).
 However, it has low solubility; therefore, this should always be taken with food because stomach acid helps in absorption inside the body when taken as calcium carbonate.
 Bloating and constipation are some of the digestive problems linked to this compound.

 2. Calcium Citrate